chibashr/netWORKS/plugins/command_manager/README.md

 ### Running Commands

-1. Select one or more devices in the device table
+1. Select one or more devices in the main application
-2. Right-click and select "Run Commands" or use the toolbar button
+2. Right-click and select "Run Commands"
-3. Select commands from the available command sets
+3. Choose the command set appropriate for your devices
-4. Click "Run" to execute the commands on the selected devices
+4. Select commands to run
+5. Click "Run Selected" or "Run All"

+### Device Groups and Subnets

+You can now run commands on device groups and subnets as well:

+1. Use the "Groups" or "Subnets" tab in the Command Dialog
+2. Select the groups or subnets you want to target
+3. Choose the commands to run
+4. Click "Run Selected" or "Run All"

 ### Managing Credentials